numairbaseer/robotic_hoover/README.md

 #
 # Get node.js via --> https://nodejs.org/en/download
 # Place script.js and input.txt in the same folder/directory
-# Run the following in the terminal:
+# Run the following command in the terminal:
 # node script.js